 Dr Waqar Azmi OBE, Chairman of Remembering Srebrenica, added:

 “Never has it been more important for us to learn the lessons from Srebrenica, so it is vital that we have talented and driven individuals bringing people together.
-The dedication of our volunteers has meant that we put on nearly 400 events, attended by over 50,000 people across the UK last year.
+The dedication of our volunteers has meant that we put on nearly 400 community action events, attended by over 50,000 people across the UK last year.
 By working with schools, councils, faith organisations and other community groups we can challenge those who spread divisive messages in their efforts to breed hatred and intolerance.”

 Event organisers focused on the lost generation in Bosnia who never had the opportunity to celebrate their coming of age.
 By helping communities to take action now, Remembering Srebrenica wants young people to join older people and help build a cohesive society for everyone.